dsward2/LocalRadio/README.md

 <hr>

-### The latest pre-release alpha versions of the LocalRadio app are [avaiable for download at this link](https://github.com/dsward2/LocalRadio/releases).
+### The latest pre-release alpha versions of the LocalRadio app are [available for download at this link](https://github.com/dsward2/LocalRadio/releases).

 <hr>